The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 The 24 “urgent” tasks weren’t urgent.
 They were just loud.

-Move 3: Lock the Rhythm — Protect Your Three Priorities
+Move 3: Lock the Rhythm and Protect Your Three Revenue Priorities for 12 Weeks

 Now that you’ve found the leaks and fixed the engine, here’s how to protect momentum from backsliding.

 Most founders restart this process every Monday.
-They find focus.
-They get momentum.
-Then Friday arrives, and they’ve context-switched 40 times and lost the thread.
+They find focus and get momentum, then by Friday they’ve context-switched 40 times and lost the thread.

 Locking rhythm means building defenses that protect your three moves from interruption.